jfinkels/equivalence-talk/exposition/slides.md

 <!SLIDE bullets incremental small>

-# Polynomial time whats are in the what now? #
+# Polynomial time whats among whats? #
 .notes Here's some motivation...

 * the graph isomorphism problem: are the two graphs \\(G\\) and \\(H\\) isomorphic?